lk-geimfari/awesomo/languages/C++.md

 The supported data models can be mixed in queries and allow ArangoDB to be the aggregation point for your data.

+<br><br>

+[**AREG SDK**](https://github.com/aregtech/areg-sdk/) is an interface-centric real-time asynchronous communication engine to enable [distributed-](https://en.wikipedia.org/wiki/Distributed_computing) and [mist-](https://csrc.nist.gov/publications/detail/sp/500-325/final)computing, where Things interact and provide services, as if they act like thin distributed servers.

+Traditionally, devices are connected clients to stream data to the cloud or fog servers for further processing.
+Since data is generated and collected at the edge of the network (mist network), it makes sense to change the role of connected Things and provide network accessible (_Public_) services directly on devices.
+This extends _Cloud_ to the extreme edge.

 ## B

 <p align="center">